gehara/PipeMaster/README.md

 * model = your model object.
 * path = path to write the output.
 * overall.SS = if TRUE calculates the summary stats across all your populations.
 Defaut is FALSE.
 * perpop.SS = if TRUE calculates the summary stats per population.
-Defalt is TRUE.
+Default is TRUE.
-* use.alpha = if TRUE the most recent population size chage will be exponential.
+* use.alpha = if TRUE the most recent population size change will be exponential.
 Sudden change if FALSE.
-Defaut is FALSE.
+Default is FALSE.
-* sim.block.size = simulations are perforemed in blocks.
-This argument the fine the size of the block.
-How many simmulations per block.
+* sim.block.size = simulations are performed in blocks.
+This argument defines the size of the block.
+How many simulations you what to run per block.
 * nsim.blocks = that setup how many blocks you what to simulate.
 The total number of simulations is: nsim.blocks x sim.block.size.
-* append.sims = if TRUE simmulations will be appended in the last simulation output.
-Defaut is FALSE.
+* append.sims = if TRUE simulations will be appended in the last simulation output.
+Default is FALSE.

-####Simmulating coalescent trees
+####Simulating coalescent trees

 > sim.coaltrees(model,path="",use.alpha=F,nsim.blocks=1, append.sims=F, sim.block.size = 1000)